-Bkool offers cycling workouts designed by professional trainers that are perfect for improving performance and fitness.
-You also have the option of creating your own through the "Creador de workouts“.Workouts Creator".
+BKOOL offers cycling workouts designed by professional trainers that are perfect for improving performance and fitness.
+You also have the option of creating your own through the Workout Creator.

-The Workouts creator allows you to create your own time-based sessions, defining your work zones and adding cadence targets if you wish.
-To start creating your workouts click here.
+The Workout creator allows you to create your own time-based sessions, defining your work zones and adding cadence targets if you wish.

 The table below shows the relationship between power zones and intensity percentage: